-Video files occupy lot of space on the storage media.
-While the size of the video file can vary according to the codec, bitrate and compression settings, a 60-second video footage can occupy almost 450MB on your HDD.
+Video files occupy a lot of space on the storage media.
+While the size of the video file can vary according to the codec, bitrate, and compression settings, 60-second video footage can occupy almost 450MB on your HDD.

 Trimming a video can improve its loading time by reducing the file size.
 When you trim a video, you remove unwanted or unnecessary portions, which results in a shorter video with a smaller file size.
 Smaller files require less bandwidth and storage, which enables them to load and buffer more quickly when accessed online.

 When viewers stream a video online, their devices need to download and buffer the video data before playback.
 Smaller video files can be downloaded and buffered faster, leading to reduced waiting times and a smoother streaming experience for viewers.
 This is particularly important for users with slower internet connections or those accessing the video from mobile devices with limited bandwidth.

 Overall, you should crop a video when you believe that doing so will enhance its overall quality or increase the effectiveness with which it fulfills its intended goal.